-cultural competence is becoming recognized as a necessary skill among mental health caregivers (Sue, Zane, Nagayama Hall, & Berger, 2009; Griner, 2007).
-Israel is a small westernized country, composed of immense cultural diversity, which is noted within its population with regard to population groups, religions, religious identities, ethnicities, and languages (Israel Ministry of Foreign Affairs, 2018).
-Immigrants experience, mental health problems like depression, anxiety, and somatic disorders, pathologies related to the migration process and stress suffered (Sangalang et al., 2019; Bas-Sarmiento et al., 2017).
-Nurses comprise the largest number of professionals among the staff and have significant impact on treatment outcomes (Randall et al., 2017), therefore cultural competence among nurses is very important issue.
-Most of the studies in this area perform the needs of education for nurse (Segev et al., 2020; Khatib & Hadid, 2019; Noble et al., 2014), few studies examined the attitude among nurses in general hospitals (Regev, 2014; Tuononen.
-2019; Noble et al., 2009), but no study has yet been performed to examine the cultural competence and the attitudes of mental health nurses in Israel regarding cultural competence.
-Although mental health patient care relies on cultural influences and beliefs and recognized as an essential component of effective mental health care delivery to address diversity and equity issues (Fung et al., 2012; Bhui et al., 2007).
-This pioneering survey was conducted in Israel among mental health nurses to examine this issue.
+Cultural competence is being recognized as a necessary skill among mental health caregivers (Griner, 2007; Sue et al., 2009).
+Israel is a small, westernized country with immense cultural diversity, as evidenced by its varied population groups, religions, religious identities, ethnicities, and languages (Israel Ministry of Foreign Affairs, 2018).
+Immigrants experience mental health problems such as depression, anxiety, and somatic disorders, pathologies related to stress experienced during the migration process (Bas-Sarmiento et al., 2017; Sangalang et al., 2019).
+Nurses compose the largest proportion of professionals among health care staff and have a significant effect on treatment outcomes (Randall et al., 2017); therefore, cultural competence among nurses is a very important issue.
+Most studies in this area have assessed the educational needs of nurses (Khatib & Hadid, 2019; Noble et al., 2014; Segev et al., 2020), but few have examined attitudes among nurses in general hospitals (Noble et al., 2009; Regev, 2014; Tuononen, 2019), and to our knowledge, no study has yet been conducted to examine cultural competence and attitudes about cultural competence among mental health nurses in Israel.
+Providing mental health care to patients relies on cultural influences and beliefs, and addressing diversity and equity issues is recognized as an essential component of effective mental health care (Bhui et al., 2007; Fung et al., 2012).
+The current survey study was conducted in Israel among mental health nurses to examine this issue.

 Methods

-Data were collected using an online survey: “Social and Cultural Aspects of Nursing”.
-This is a structured self-report questionnaire that examines cultural knowledge, cultural awareness and cultural competency.
-It was used in a number of studies performed in Israel (Sagiv-Schifter & Ehrenfeld, 2007).
+Data were collected using an online survey titled “Social and Cultural Aspects of Nursing.”
+This structured self-report questionnaire examines cultural knowledge, cultural awareness, and cultural competence and has been used in a number of studies performed in Israel (Sagiv-Schifter & Ehrenfeld, 2007).
 The survey includes 177 questions that examine social and cultural aspects of nursing.
 The questionnaire is divided into eight sections.
-The first section examines to what degree the staff inquires about the patients’ social background and characteristics (questions 1-24).
-The second part examines the level of importance that nurses believe should be attributed to information regarding socio-cultural features (questions 25-45).
-The third part examines to what degree the staff inquires about and recognizes the social and cultural characteristics of the patient, and to what degree they takes it into account when treating the patient (questions 46-87).
-The fourth section deals with language limitations in nursing care (questions 88-112).
-The fifth section examines religious authority and its impact on nursing care (questions 113-121).
-The sixth section examines the level of the patient’s religiosity and its impact on nursing care (questions 122-129).
-The seventh section examines the correlation between nurses’ education regarding various cultures, and the cultural competency of the staff, and how information on social and cultural characteristics of patients who are very sensitive to those issues can be collected (questions 147-177). answers are given on a Likert scale ranging from 1 (not at all) to 5 (a great deal).
-Ten questions were open ended questions, The alpha-chronbach for this instrument was 0.90 in several studies (Logbinski, 2011).
+The first section (questions 1 to 24) examines to what degree the staff inquires about patients’ social background and characteristics.
+The second section (questions 25 to 45) examines the level of importance that nurses believe should be attributed to information regarding sociocultural features.
+The third section (questions 46 to 87) examines to what degree the staff inquires about and recognizes the social and cultural characteristics of patients and to what degree they take this information into account when treating patients.
+The fourth section (questions 88 to 112) deals with language limitations in nursing care.
+The fifth section (questions 113 to 121) examines religious authority and its effect on nursing care.
+The sixth section (questions 122 to 129) examines the effect of patients’ religiosity on nursing care.
+The seventh section (questions 147 to 177) examines the correlation between nurses’ education regarding various cultures as well as the cultural competence of the staff and how information on social and cultural characteristics of patients who are very sensitive to those issues can be collected.
+Answers are given using a Likert scale ranging from 1 (not at all) to 5 (a great deal).
+Ten questions are open-ended.
+Based on several studies, the Cronbach alpha coefficient for this instrument is 0.90 (Logbinski, 2011).

-The questionnaire was distributed by e-mail to 150 nurses, registered members of the Psychiatric Nursing Association in Israel who work in psychiatric hospitals, psychiatric wards in general hospitals and mental health clinics.
-107 nurses (71.33%) completed the questionnaires.
-The study was approved by the IRB of the XXX Mental Health Center.
-Data analysis was performed using SPSS version 23 (IBM Corp., 2015).
+The questionnaire was distributed by e-mail to 150 nurses who were registered members of the Psychiatric Nursing Association in Israel and were working in psychiatric hospitals, psychiatric wards in general hospitals, or mental health clinics.
+A total of 107 nurses (71.33%) completed the questionnaire.
+The study was approved by the Institutional Review Board of the XXX Mental Health Center.
+Data analysis was performed using IBM SPSS, version 23 (IBM Corp., 2015).

 Results